Update: The Dell Inspiron 13 7000 has been usurped by another business and college-ready laptop, the Lenovo ThinkPad X1 Yoga. Read on to find out why!

 With so many options to choose from, picking the best laptop for your needs is more important than ever.
 Those who crave fast boot up times and a lightweight machine to carry might drool over an Ultrabook.
 Serious gamers will gravitate towards gaming laptops tailored to their processing and graphical needs, meanwhile those after flexibility might fancy a convertible laptop-tablet hybrid.

 It might seem overwhelming at first – what with all of the available choices – but we're here to help you find the best laptop for you.
 Believe us when we say that there is a perfect laptop out there for you.
-With this guide, you'll find the absolutely best machines.
+With this guide, you'll find the absolutely best machines available today.

 1. Dell XPS 13